Colon & Rectal Cancers

 Screening Guidelines for Colorectal Cancer

-Approximately 150,000 new cases of colorectal cancer are diagnosed each year.
-Colorectal cancer is the third leading cause of cancer deaths in the United States.
-Know your risk factors and get familiar with how you may be able to prevent colorectal cancer.
+Know your risk factors and get familiar with how you may be able to reduce your risk of developing colorectal cancer.
 While colorectal cancer poses a serious health risk to many, the good news is that screening, diagnosis, and treatment are getting more effective.

 Promising Trends in Detection and Treatment